Mackooo99/POP3-Proxy-Server/README.md

 ./client
 ```

+### 3. Start the POP3 Server (BabyPOP3Server)
+The POP3 server used for testing was started on a separate computer.
+Ensure that the proxy is configured to connect to the correct server address.

 ## Configuration
 - The proxy listens for incoming connections on a predefined TCP port.
 - Forwarding is done to the POP3 server running on port **110**.